Sean-Der/fail2rest/README.md

 ##Overview

-fail2rest is a small REST server that aims to replicate the failban-client UI
+fail2rest is a small REST server that aims to allow full administration of a fail2ban server via HTTP

 fail2rest will eventually be used as a backend to a small web app to make fail2ban administration and reporting easier.